From My View to Yours: Learning Egocentric Cues from Exocentric Video using Privileged Egocentric Supervision: Experiments

 \subsection{Ablation and Analysis}

-\textbf{Ablating Components.}\quad Table~\ref{tab:ablation_langdist_egotok} ablates each component in \modelname.
-Training directly on ego and exo paired videos (Ego+Exo) provides minimal improvement over the exocentric baseline (66.0\% vs 65.7\%), demonstrating that naively training on both viewpoints is insufficient for viewpoint transfer.
-Training on exo videos with sequence distillation alone improves average performance to 68.5\%.
-Ego-adaptive tokens alone yield stronger improvements at 72.2\%, particularly on the HOI task, indicating their effectiveness to enhance ego understanding.
-Combining both components achieves the best overall performance (74.2\% average), with consistent gains across all tasks, demonstrating the complementary nature of \langdistexpansion~and \egotokensexpansion.
-These results substantiate that both modules in \modelname are instrumental for ego-to-exo knowledge transfer within VLMs.

-\textbf{Alternate Knowledge Transfer Strategies.}\quad Table~\ref{tab:ablation_diststrat} compares our \langdistexpansion~against alternative viewpoint transfer strategies.
+\textbf{Alternate Viewpoint Transfer Strategies.}\quad Table~\ref{tab:ablation_diststrat} compares our \langdistexpansion~against alternative viewpoint transfer strategies.
 In the \textit{Visual Feature Dist.} baseline, we train a VLM on egocentric videos and apply an MSE distillation loss between the pooled visual features of the frozen ego teacher and the exo student, analogous to the viewpoint transfer approach in Quattrocchi \textit{et al.}~\cite{quattrocchi2024_synch-all-you-need}.
 In LLAVIDAL-style baseline, we train a VLM with ego-adaptive tokens on ego videos and directly pass these tokens as additional input to the language model when training the exo student, similar to LLAVIDAL\cite{reilly2025llavidal}.
 In EgoAda Tokens, we explore viewpoint transfer using the ego adaptive visual tokens themselves: we train an ego teacher VLM with additional tokens and perform feature-level distillation between the frozen ego tokens and exo tokens either after the visual encoder (Vis.), or after the language model (Lang.).
 We find that our proposed strategy surpasses all others, including the visual feature strategies used in prior non-VLM-based approaches (67.8\% vs 74.2\%), demonstrating the superior effectiveness of language-level knowledge transfer in VLMs.
+Notably, Exo2EgoVLM~\cite{zhang2025exo2egovlm}, designed for exo$\rightarrow$ego transfer, underperforms in the ego$\rightarrow$exo setting (70.3\% vs 74.2\%), indicating that methods effective for exo2ego do not directly translate to ego2exo transfer.